Washington State’s Quality Rating and Improvement System

-- determine Fall childcare quality across the five returning communities
+- Determine Fall childcare quality across the five returning communities

-- examine the feasibility of implementing a full Seeds to Success Quality Standards Rating across all four quality standard areas
+- Examine the feasibility of implementing a full Seeds to Success Quality Standards Rating across all four quality standard areas

-- inform whether coaching and professional development efforts increased Seeds to Success Ratings in participating programs
+- Inform whether coaching and professional development efforts increased Seeds to Success Ratings in participating programs

-- make recommendations for implementing the Seeds to Success model on a larger scale
+- Make recommendations for implementing the Seeds to Success model on a larger scale

 Four types of measures informed the Seeds to Success Quality Standards Rating.
 The first two were established quantitative measures of classroom quality: the Environment Rating Scales (ERS) and the Classroom Assessment Scoring Scale (CLASS™).
 The second two measures, developed by the Department of Early Learning and Thrive Washington, were self-report surveys that providers filled out with coach assistance.
 These measures were the Self-Assessment Questionnaire Documentation Guide (SAQDG) and the Professional Development and Training Survey (PDTS).
 Participants in the Seeds to Success pilot were evaluated using all four measures once in the fall of 2010, and again in the spring of 2011.

-CQEL used ERS and CLASS™ scores, the PDTS, and the SAQDG to complete a rating for each indicator of the Seeds to Success Quality Standards:
+Cultivate Learning used ERS and CLASS™ scores, the PDTS, and the SAQDG to complete a rating for each indicator of the Seeds to Success Quality Standards: